sxyu/avatar/README.md

     - This is very performance critical, and it is strongly recommended to manually build Ceres with LAPACK and OpenMP support.
     - If you are using an Intel processor, it is also recommended to use MKL as BLAS/LAPACK.
 Otherwise ATLAS is recommended.
     - Finally, make sure you build Ceres in release mode.
+- zlib, for reading SMPL npz model
+- One of (optional but required for live-demo)
-- K4A (Azure Kinect SDK), optional but required for live-demo
+    - K4A (Azure Kinect SDK)
+    - libfreenect2
 - PCL 1.8+, optional

 Earlier versions of these libraries may work, but I have not tested them